 Is the cost of BiggerPockets tax-deductible?

 Yes!
 As mentioned, BiggerPockets memberships, books, and other materials are tax-deductible since they are real estate business expenses.
-BiggerPockets products are all costs that investors incur in order to help with their real estate investments.
-Therefore, those costs are tax-deductible business expenses that can help to reduce taxable income from rentals, flips, wholesales, BRRRRs, and commissions.
+BiggerPockets products are typical costs that investors incur in order to help with their real estate investments.
+Therefore, those costs are generally tax-deductible business expenses that can help to reduce taxable income from rentals, flips, wholesales, BRRRRs, and commissions.

 For newbie investors who end up with no real estate income in the current year, BiggerPockets expenses can be carried forward to offset real estate income generated in future years.
-If you have no real estate income to offset, you will want to reserve the BiggerPockets deduction and use it in a year when you do realize real estate income.
+If you have no current real estate income to offset, you will want to reserve the BiggerPockets deduction and use it in a year when you do generate real estate income.
 More on this in the next section.

 Dreading tax season?